How to build or improve your Credit Score

 It is calculated using a specific formula that considers your previous borrowing activity, looking at things like credit cards or mobile phone contracts you have now or had in the past.

-When you apply for new credit, like a store card or even a mortgage, the company you want to borrow from will run a credit check and be able to see your score.
+When you apply for new credit, ranging from a store card to a mortgage, the company you want to borrow from will run a credit check and be able to see your credit score.
 Based on the results, they will decide whether or not to give you credit.

 A high score means you’re a low risk for borrowing and more likely to be accepted.